lucylow/hpaistudio/README.md

 Example: If the dataset shows SupplierQuality impacts DefectRate, simulated suppliers in Omniverse can be programmed to sometimes deliver "lower quality" parts, forcing the RL-trained cobots to learn to detect and handle these variations.

-4. Fueling Reinforcement Learning & Synthetic Data Generation (Holistic Feedback) The insights from this tabular dataset can also indirectly influence the training of our dynamic vision agent cobots and the synthetic data generation process:
+### 4. Fueling Reinforcement Learning & Synthetic Data Generation (Holistic Feedback)

 Reward Shaping for RL: The overall DefectStatus (or components of it like DefectRate) can serve as a high-level reward or penalty signal for the RL agents during training in Omniverse Isaac Sim.
 If a robot's learned behavior (e.g., a new assembly sequence) consistently leads to a lower predicted DefectRate (based on a simulated factory environment with parameters from this dataset), the RL agent receives a higher reward, encouraging that behavior.